RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-FAQ.rst

 Are \__shfl_*_sync functions supported on HIP platform?
 -------------------------------------------------------

-\__shfl_*_sync is not supported on HIP but for nvcc path CUDA 9.0 and above all shuffle calls get redirected to itâ€™s sync version.
+\__shfl_*_sync is not supported on HIP but for nvcc path CUDA 9.0 and above all shuffle calls get redirected to its sync version.